Skip to main content

 Remarks

-• Using a local color scheme that provides an individual set of colors for each dashboard item.
-For instance, the Chart and Pie dashboard items provide the ColorScheme property to access a local color scheme.
+Provides an independent set of colors for each dashboard item.
+The Chart and Pie items expose the ColorScheme property to access it.

-The ColorScheme class provides access to a collection of ColorSchemeEntry objects that allow you to map the required dimension values/measures and the specified color.
-To do this, use the following members.
+The ColorScheme class is a collection of ColorSchemeEntry objects that map dimension values/measures to colors.
+Use the following members:

 Example